 The Council’s work continues and is ongoing, as contemplated by the GWSA and demanded by the imperatives of climate change.
 The measure of these efforts will be in the ways our energy sources change, our natural and built environments adapt, and Vermonters engage in a just transition away from climate pollution and toward a cleaner and sustainable future.

+Land Acknowledgement

+The Climate Council will develop a Land Acknowledgement for the Climate Action Plan through a process to be developed in December, 2021.

 Executive Summary

 Vermont is committed to moving forward actions that set the state on the path to building a resilient and adaptive future that meets our statutory emission reduction requirements, as laid out in the Global Warming Solutions Act (GWSA).
 The Vermont Legislature passed Act 153, also known as the GWSA on September 22, 2020, creating the Vermont Climate Council (hereinafter the Council) and set forth specific greenhouse gas (GHG) reduction requirements for the State to achieve.
 The Act requires reductions in Vermont’s GHG emissions tied to three time periods: 2025, 2030, and 2050.
 Vermont is required to reduce its GHG emissions by no less than 26% below 2005 GHG emission levels by January 1, 2025; by no less than 40% below 1990 GHG emission levels by January 1, 2030; and no less than 80% below 1990 GHG emission levels by January 1, 2050.